-Now that Fortran 90 is an official standard, the Fortran standards committees have begun looking ahead.
-The future evolution of the language will be managed by an international subcommittee, ISO/IEC JTC1/SC22/WG5, usually known as WG5, with the technical work being done by X3J3, the US member body of WG5.
-A revision of the language scheduled for 1995 will be primarily devoted to clarifications, corrections and interpretations of Fortran 90, while a more substantial revision is planned for 2000.
+The future evolution of Fortran is managed by an international committee, ISO/IEC JTC1/SC22/WG5, usually known as WG5, with the detailed work being done by X3J3, the US member body of WG5.
+A revision of the language is scheduled for 1995 and will be primarily devoted to clarifications, corrections and interpretations of Fortran 90.
+A more substantial revision is planned for 2000.

-WG5 has established an ongoing process for collecting requirements for future Fortran revisions, and will make the final selection of requirements to be addressed by any particular revision.
+WG5 has established an ongoing process to collect requirements for future revisions or additions to the Fortran family of standards, and will make the final selection of requirements to be addressed by any particular Fortran standardization project.
 The various national committees, including X3J3, have been asked to solicit proposals for requirements from within their communities as input to WG5.

 Both X3J3 and WG5 want to make this process as open as possible and welcome proposals for requirements from any individual or group.
 On the other hand, most of us who serve on these committees do so on a largely volunteer basis and have only limited time and resources to devote to this effort.
-To make the process as efficient as possible, and thus to insure that all contributions can receive thoughtful consideration by the committee members, X3J3 has established the following procedures for handling proposed Fortran Requirements, or pFRs, within the US.
+To make the process as efficient as possible, and thus to insure that all contributions can receive thoughtful consideration, X3J3 has established the following procedures for handling proposed Fortran Requirements, or pFRs, within the US.